(For your own use--do not submit to the Board)

 - Did you include in the complaint a claim for relief? § 5(5).
 (That is, what action you want the Board to take to cure the problem described in your complaint.)

-- Did you include a declaration by the person signing, under penalty of perjury, that the contents are true and sign it before a notary public? § 4.
+- Did you include a signature on the form, certifying under penalty of law that the contents are true and correct? § 4.

 - Did you serve a copy of the complaint, including the concise statement of facts and a copy of the collective bargaining agreement at issue (if any), on the party being complained of and get proof of that service as required by § 6?

-- Did you submit to the Baord the original and one copy of the complaint form and two copies of both the concise statement of facts and the collective bargaining agreement at issue? § 5 & § 5(3).
+- Did you submit to the Board the 1) complaint form, 2) the concise statement of facts and 3) the collective bargaining agreement at issue? § 5.

 - Did you submit to the Board proof that a copy was served on the other party?
 If not, have you made sure you can produce the proof of service if required to do so by the Board? § 6